nithinsankar-b/SC1015_MiniProject/README.md

 - SVM classification finds the best hyperplane to separate data into different classes, maximizing the margin between them.
 - It's effective for various classification tasks due to its ability to handle linear and non-linear separations through kernel functions.
 #### 👍 Advantages
 > 🟢 Performs well even in high-dimensional spaces, making it suitable for complex datasets.
 > 🟢 Aims to maximize the margin between classes, leading to a more generalizable model and reducing the risk of overfitting.
 > 🟢 Can handle non-linear decision boundaries using kernel functions like polynomial, radial basis function (RBF), and sigmoid, providing flexibility in modeling complex relationships.
 #### 👎 Disadvantages
-> 🔴 Training SVM models can be computationally intensive, especially for large datasets, due to the quadratic optimization problem it solves.
+> 🔴 Training models can be computationally intensive, especially for large datasets.
 > 🔴 SVM is sensitive to noisy data and outliers, which can affect the placement of the decision boundary and degrade performance.
 > 🔴 The decision boundary produced by SVM may be difficult to interpret, especially in higher dimensions or with non-linear kernels, making it challenging to understand the underlying relationships in the data.